 Graduates of American College of Education with an M.Ed. in Curriculum and Instruction may continue their knowledge and development with a dual degree in Elementary Education.

-To apply for the Dual Degree program, do not log in with your existing portal access, but rather create a new log in and password and then submit a new application.
+To apply for the Dual Degree program, create a new log in and password, then submit a new application.
 You will need to pay the $50 application fee.